Dudleya saxosa subsp. aloides: Distribution and habitat

 This species is found primarily in the Peninsular Ranges and on desert mountains in the Mojave and Sonoran deserts in California, USA.
-It does not likely occur in Mexico.
+It likely does not occur in Mexico.
 Plants in the northernmost section of the distribution tend to be smaller, while plants near the type locality of Dudleya grandiflora, near Banning, are larger.
 Plants in western portion of the distribution in the Peninsular Ranges approach Dudleya lanceolata, and hybrids are expected.
 This species is found growing in rocky, shaded slopes and crevices.